explodinglabs/explodinglabs.github.io/docs/_posts/2022-03-04-docker-compose.markdown

 Docker Compose is another layer on top of Docker, which can break or change its interface.
 Using `docker` directly removes the need for it.

-When executing a `docker run` command, the parameters are right there in front of you.
-Configuration in a "Compose file" is further away from the user.
+Configuration in a `docker run` command is more explicit -- the parameters are right there in front of you.
+Configuration in a "compose file" is further away from the user.

 By putting a `docker run` command in a README file, configuration is right there with the documentation for that service.
 With Docker Compose, the